Xx-COBA-xX/pockaw/README.md

 * Use them for feedback, personal projects, or contributions to Pockaw.
 * Please do not use the designs for commercial purposes without prior approval.

-Let us know your thoughts or submit your own suggestions through [GitHub Discussions](https://github.com/layground/pockaw/discussions) or on Discord!
+Let us know your thoughts or submit your own suggestions through [GitHub Discussions](https://github.com/layground/pockaw/discussions) or on Telegram Group!

 ***